Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

-H. influenzae meningitis is caused by Haemophilus influenzae bacteria.
+H. influenzae meningitis is caused by Haemophilus influenzae type b bacteria.
 This illness is not the same as the flu (influenza), which is caused by a virus.

 Before the Hib vaccine, H. influenzae was the leading cause of bacterial meningitis in children under age 5.
-Since the vaccine became available in the United States, this type of meningitis occurs in less than 2 in 100,000 children.
+Since the vaccine became available in the U.S., this type of meningitis occurs much less often in children.

 H. influenzae meningitis may occur after an upper respiratory infection.
-The infection usually spreads from your lungs and airways to your blood, then the brain area.
+The infection usually spreads from the lungs and airways to the blood, then the brain area.

 Risk factors include: